-A: My opinion is you should buy a MacBook Pro (13-inch, M1, 2020) with 16GB memory and 2TB SSD in Silver or Space gray - the model identifier is MacBookPro17,1.
+A: My opinion in July 2021 was that you should buy a MacBook Pro (13-inch, M1, 2020) with 16GB memory and 2TB SSD in Silver or Space gray – the model identifier is MacBookPro17,1.
+This is still a great computer and an absolute bargain if you can find a refurbished one on Amazon or at CeX.

 If, like me, you like your Mac to last; then now is the time, I believe, to take the plunge.
 I'd recommend the top of the line brand new model, which you can keep for five years, secure in the knowledge that even though its the first of the new line of M1 equipped Macs, it will have enough oomph to still work fine at the end of its life.
 In the past I'd have recommended also looking at refurbished models after new models come out, but the switch from Intel to Apple silicon makes now the right time to jump.
 All the refurbished Macs are Intel based and their value will erode quite quickly.
 This Macbook is expensive I know, starting at £1299 and £2299 as specified for this article in the UK.
 But it is worth it and is nowhere near as expensive as an original Mac was new back in the 80's!
 You can justify it by amortising it over several years or buy it on finance.

-M1 signals the start of a Two-Year Transition for the Mac
+M1 signalled the start of a Two-Year Transition for the Mac

 M1 powers the new MacBook Air, 13-inch MacBook Pro and Mac mini.
 This is the beginning of a transition to a new family of chips designed specifically for the Mac.
 The transition to Apple silicon will take about two years to complete, and these three systems are the first step.

-I've been using macOS Big Sur now on Apple Silicon based hardware for months now.
-It is fast, capable and a finished product.
+macOS Sonoma on Apple Silicon based hardware is fast, capable and a finished product.
 This is not something that is early to market in any way.
-Although there are huge changes, I havent noticed any significant issues with Big Sur on Apple or Intel based Mac hardware.
+Although there are small changes, I haven't noticed any significant issues with Sonoma on Apple or Intel based Mac hardware.
 The products are identical to use and share the same features and build number.
 The benefits come from extended capabilities like battery life and performance.
-Even arcane development tools like homebrew can run on Apple silicon through the Rosetta 2 application compatibility layer provided by Apple as part of macOS Big Sur.
+Even niche development tools like homebrew can run on Apple silicon.
 Apps for iOS devices can run too without modification.
 This is profound and will become more so as it dawns on developers and customers alike that this provides a new potential for more integrated, better performing, more widely adopted apps.
 The catch?
 They have to be reviewed by Apple for publication in the App Store. iOS developers are used to this already. macOS developers not so much.
 End users could not care less I suspect.

-If you are upgrading an Intel based Mac to macOS Big Sur you'll find it to be a fairly painless experience but should back up anyway beforehand!
+If you are upgrading an Intel based Mac to macOS Sonoma you'll find it to be a fairly painless experience provided your Mac is supported.
+But you should back up anyway beforehand!
 But the easiest (not the cheapest) way of upgrading is to buy a new Mac and transfer your data to it.
+Apple no longer make Intel based Mac computers and the clock is ticking.
 This also has an advantage in that you still have the old Mac just in case of any incompatibilities with peripherals or cables or perhaps legacy software that there might be.

 The nuts and bolts of the MacBook Pro (13-inch, M1, 2020)